-Seafood products are a source of protein in our foods for cats and fish.
-More importantly, it is the main source of protein for about one billion people worldwide.
-Overfishing has led to a serious decline in many stocks, threatening availability and creating competition for the remaining resources.
+Seafood is a source of protein in our foods for pets.
+More importantly, they are also a source of protein for nearly one billion people worldwide.
+Overfishing has led to a serious decline in many stocks and is impacting availability.

-As one of the world’s leading pet care companies, we have an opportunity to take the lead in sourcing fish in ways that do not threaten stocks.
+As the world’s leading pet care company, we have an opportunity to take the lead in sourcing fish in ways that do not threaten stocks.
 We have pledged to source all fish globally from sustainable sources by 2020 — a pet food industry first.
-We are still assessing how we will achieve our target, but have introduced the following principles:
+We have begun putting in place initiatives and continue to assess how to achieve our target based on the following principles:

 We will only use fish from wild stocks that are not threatened, or are responsibly farmed.